sungsoo/sungsoo.github.io/_posts/2014-03-16-a-data-science-profile.md

 ---

+# Data Science JobsColumbia just decided to start an [Institute for Data Sciences and Engineering](http://idse.columbia.edu) with [Bloomberg’s help](http://mikebloomberg.com/index.cfm?objectid=D867EFB0-C29C-7CA2-F4B1FEBC8B06249D).
+There are 465 job openings in New York City alone for data scientists last time we checked.
+That’s a lot.
+So even if data science isn’t a real field, it has *real* jobs.
+And here’s one thing we noticed about most of the job descriptions: they ask data scientists to be experts in computer science, statistics, communication, data visualization, *and* to have extensive domain expertise.
+Nobody is an expert in everything, which is why it makes more sense to create teams of people who have different profiles and different expertise—together, as a team, they can specialize in all those things.
+We’ll talk about this more after we look at the composite set of skills in demand for today’s data scientists.

 # A Data Science Profile
-In the class, Rachel handed out index cards and asked everyone to profile themselves (on a relative rather than absolute scale) with re‐ spect to their skill levels in the following domains:
+In the class, Rachel handed out index cards and asked everyone to profile themselves (on a relative rather than absolute scale) with respect to their skill levels in the following domains:
 * Computer science
 * Math
 * Statistics